Buggu/Hello-World/README.md

 Hi Everyone,

 Anish here,I like mostly C# and JavaScript.
-And i want to share my ideas and skills worldwide.
+I want to share my ideas and skills worldwide (that's what I'm made of).